Incompatibility of Observables as State-Independent Bound of Uncertainty Relations

 However, Robertson's inequality cannot be regarded as complete for describing the connection between incompatibility and uncertainty.
 What if the state $|\psi \rangle $ is an eigenstate of $M_1$ or $M_2$?
 The left-hand side becomes zero, which makes no difference if $M_1$ and $M_2$ are incompatible or not.
-Another problem occurs when $|\psi \rangle $ is an eigenstate of the commutator associated with an eigenvalue zero, which makes the inequality become trivial.
+Another problem occurs when $|\psi \rangle $ is an eigenstate of the commutator associated with an eigenvalue zero, making the inequality trivial.
+These problems point to the idea that incompatibility cannot be quantified properly by uncertainty relations when they depend on quantum states~\cite{Deutsch1983}.

-These problems point to the idea that incompatibility cannot be quantified properly when it depends on a quantum state~\cite{Deutsch1983,Oppenheim2010}.
-In particular, Deutsch~\cite{Deutsch1983} proposed that uncertainty relations should be expressed in a state-independent form:
+To avoid such problems, Deutsch~\cite{Deutsch1983} proposed that UR should be expressed in a state-independent form:

-where the functional $\mathcal{U}$ denotes the total uncertainty, and $\mathcal{B}$ labels a state-independent bound, and its value can be taken as a quantitative measure of incompatibility between the observables $M_1$ and $M_2$.